- TV Studio & Radio Analyst

-Riley Hunter brings a wealth of basketball knowledge and broadcast experience with her.
-Since 2002 she has covered the Notre Dame women’s basketball program as both a radio and television analyst, a stint that saw her call multiple Final Four appearances.
+Riley Hunter, who was inducted into the Women’s Basketball Hall of Fame in 2019, brings a wealth of basketball knowledge and broadcast experience with her.
+From 2002-18 she covered the Notre Dame women’s basketball program as both a radio and television analyst, a stint that saw her call multiple Final Four appearances.
 During the 2016-17 season she served as the General Manager of the WNBA’s San Antonio Stars.
 She governed the team’s business and financial operations, implemented strategic planning, managed all team personnel decisions including the draft and free agency, and captained the basketball operations staff, coaching staff and scouts.
 In addition to her duties as General Manager of the Stars, she also served as one of the team’s television analysts.
 In 2017 she also served as a TV analyst for FOX Sports Southwest’s coverage of the Austin Spurs of the NBA G League.

 In addition to her business acumen and broadcast capabilities, Riley Hunter has an extensive resume as a leader and humanitarian.
 She was the first Vice President of the WNBA Player’s Association, a role she fulfilled from 2005-13.
 Additionally, she has served as a spokesperson for organizations such as Share Our Strength and the United Nations Foundation and has been a NBA/WNBA Ambassador spokesperson from 2013-18.
 In 2018 she served as the Global Director of the NBA Academy Women’s Program, where she participated in scouting and conducting international camps.
 Her obligations required that she identify the roadblocks impeding international prospects and respond by carving out a path for these prospects to become domestic student athletes.
 Riley Hunter’s work as a humanitarian has been recognized through the years, including in 2014 when she was selected a JCI Ten Outstanding Young Persons of the World Honoree.